DaveThePianoDude/pg_tileserv/README.md

 COMMENT ON FUNCTION public.hexagons IS 'Hex coverage dynamically generated.
 Step parameter determines how approximately many hexes (2^step) to generate per tile.';
 ```

+# Using Alternative Projections

+This version of pg_tilserv began as a hack that lets you project your points using EPSG 3395 tilespace mapping.
+This hack was accomplished by simply replacing every occurrence of the number 3857 in the Go code or SQL with the number 3395.

+The following files were changed:

+* tile.go
+* bounds.go
+* layer_table.go
+* examples/ope* nlayers/openlayers-function-click.sq* l

 # Security

 The basic principle of security is to connect your tile server to the database with a user that has just the access you want it to have, and no more.
 To support different access patterns, create different users with access to different tables/functions, and run multiple services, connecting with those different users.